paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/introduction.rst

 Python objects are allocated on the heap with their parent references on the stack.
 When the stack unwinds the reference goes out of scope and, without any other action, the heap allocated would be leaked.
 Python uses a couple of techniques to prevent this; reference counting and Garbage Collection.
-Bear in mind that Python is quite old and the Garbage Collector reflects that.
+Bear in mind that Python is quite old and the Garbage Collector reflects that [#]_.

 .. index:: single: CPython Memory Management; Reference Counts